-Vendors’ commission is 18%.
-Lotting/catalogue fee is £3 per lot including insurance.
-Unsold items may be charged at £1.00 per item for insurance purposes.
+Vendors’ commission is 18% plus VAT.
+Lotting/catalogue fee is £2.50 plus VAT per lot on all lots either sold or not sold.
+All charges are payable on first invoice.
 Unless specific instruction is received items will be grouped into lots by the auction staff as they deem appropriate.

 The auctioneers will insure property (other than motor vehicles) consigned to it for sale.
 Such insurance will be at the expense of the seller and will be against the risk fire, theft following forcible entry and water damage (but not against accidental breakage or damage).
 The value of the goods so covered shall be the gross amount realised, or in the case of unsold lots the best bid, or in the case of goods withdrawn prior to the sale that which specialised staff of Church Street Auction Ltd shall in their absolute discretion estimate to be the auction value of such goods.
 Church Street Auction Ltd shall not be responsible for damage to, or the loss, theft or destruction of any goods not so insured upon the owners’ written instructions.
 Church Street Auction Ltd shall not be responsible for accidental breakage, loss or damage howsoever caused unless directly caused by the negligence of their employees.